Skip Navigation

 Private sector facing new challenge of strike disruption: Steps to mitigate

-Posted by Sarah Lardner on 09 December 2022
+Posted on 09 December 2022 by Sarah Lardner

 With the effects of inflation combined with rising interest and the post-pandemic squeeze, HR departments have not faced a more challenging time in well over a decade.
 Wage growth is certainly not keeping pace with the current inflation rate of 11% but the same can also be said for the past few years.
 Most pay increases have done no more than keep things on track and, in real terms, across many industries and sectors, rises have still felt like a cut in pay.